c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 As the number of log pipelines increases, so does the complexity and tendency for code duplication.
 For straightforward application observability needs, having pipelines with `input`, `filter`, and `output` configured together in the same file might suffice.
 However, in complex scenarios involving large applications, such as distributed applications deployed on Kubernetes, various challenges emerge.
 Among these challenges, one of the most significant is avoiding code duplication.

 When dealing with multiple applications requiring distinct logic for log processing, one approach is to create a single pipeline with logical conditions determining the specific processing statements based on fields such as Tags, which identify the module generating the event.
 While this method is advantageous in avoiding duplication of `input` and `output` configurations, it has drawbacks.
-It introduces overhead in the `filter` statement and complicates troubleshooting in the Logstash API metrics for identifying application process issues.
+It introduces overhead in the `filter` section and complicates troubleshooting in the Logstash API metrics for identifying application process issues.

 Alternatively, another approach is to establish separate pipelines, each with its own dedicated configuration files for individual applications.
 While this resolves the `filter` overhead issue, it comes at the cost of duplicating both `input` and `output` configurations.

 ## The Solution: Modularize the Pipeline

-A good way to solve the problem mentioned before is __modularize the Logstash main statements to load them in dedicated pipelines based on their needs__.
+A good way to solve the problem mentioned before is __modularize the Logstash Pipelines sections _(input, filter, output)_ in isolated files, and load them in dedicated Pipelines based on their needs__.

-For this, it is necessary to create separate files with only one statement definition (_input_, _filter_, and _output_), create dedicated pipelines for each Application, and configure them using [
+For this, it is necessary to create separate files with only one Pipeline section definition (_input, filter, output_), create dedicated pipelines for each Application, and configure them using [
 Glob Pattern Support](https://www.elastic.co/guide/en/logstash/current/glob-support.html) and [Environment Variable](https://www.elastic.co/guide/en/logstash/current/environment-variables.html) notation.

 The following sub topic will explain with more details about how to do it.

 ## Configuration Example

-First step is to create the modules, that is, the code of the `input`, `filter`, and `output` in separate files each one focused on their specifics and atomic needs.
+First step, is to create the modules, that is, the code of the `input`, `filter`, and `output` in separate files, each one focused on their specifics and atomic needs.

 ```{code-block} bash
 :caption: $ tree /usr/share/logstash/pipeline/